feizc/MLE-LLaMA/README.md

 This project aims to make LLaMa understand Chinese, and can generate fluency chinese.

 - [X] Token vocabulary support for multi-language.
 We found that llama tokenizer naturally support for Chinese.
-- [ ] Fine-tuning llama script.
-Current script must be run on 80G A100 and more techniques should be employed.
+- [X] Fine-tuning llama script.
+(1) original script must be run on 80G A100 and more techniques should be employed.
+(2)
 - [ ] Fine-grained english-chinese dataset
 - [ ] Instructing tuning